typesense/typesense-website/docs-site/content/27.1/api/vector-search.md

 searchRequests := api.MultiSearchSearchesParameter{
   Searches: []api.MultiSearchCollectionParameters{
     {
-      Collection:    "docs",
+      Collection:    pointer.Any("docs"),
-      Q:             pointer.String("*"),
+      Q:             pointer.Any("*"),
-      VectorQuery:   pointer.String("embedding:([0.96826, 0.94, 0.39557, 0.306488], k:100)"), // <=== Be sure to replace `embedding` with the name of the field that stores your embeddings.
+      VectorQuery:   pointer.Any("embedding:([0.96826, 0.94, 0.39557, 0.306488], k:100)"), // <=== Be sure to replace `embedding` with the name of the field that stores your embeddings.
-      ExcludeFields: pointer.String("embedding"),                                             // <=== Don't return the raw floating point numbers in the vector field in the search API response, to save on network bandwidth.
+      ExcludeFields: pointer.Any("embedding"),                                             // <=== Don't return the raw floating point numbers in the vector field in the search API response, to save on network bandwidth.
     },
   },
 }